andrewplus/epic-mickey-docs/game-informer-demo-documentation.md

 # Game Informer Demo Documentation

 Below is documentation about the leftover Lua files from the demo presented to Game Informer for the November 2009 issue.
-Excerpts of code are provided to provide additional context.
-Some code may be paraphrased for simplicity.
-This page is a work in progress.
+Paraphrased excerpts of code are provided to provide additional context.

 # Demo.lua